runwayml/learn/docs/create/train-models.md

 ?> The training process occurs on a Remote GPU in RunwayML's cloud infrastructure, and it's not unsual for the process to take several hours.
 During this time, it's okay to use other features in RunwayML, close the application, or even turn off your computer and check back later.

 ?> If you are a Training Experiments beta tester, training time is limited to a total of five hours. **Subscribe to the Creator Plan** in the [RunwayML User Dashboard](https://account.runwayml.com/) to train for more than five hours.
 With or without the Creator Plan, training time still uses [credits](https://support.runwayml.com/en/articles/2984968-adding-credits).
+If your account does not have enough [credits](https://support.runwayml.com/en/articles/2984968-adding-credits), your Training Experiment will stop before training completes.

 <img src="assets/images/create/train-models/trainingProcess.jpg" alt="screen grab from model training in progress">